-In addition to the four areas above we also fund research into other eye conditions, like retinoblastoma, keratoconus and nystagmus.
-We currently invest in 50 projects to research into other areas.
+In addition to the four areas above we also fund research into other eye conditions, like keratoconus, nystagmus, myopia or general eye health.
+We currently invest in 50 projects that are researching into other areas.

 Smartphone app doubles number of Kenyan children accessing eye treatment

 Research led by Dr Andrew Bastawrous from the London School of Hygiene and Tropical Medicine has led to the development of a smart phone eye testing app called Peek which can take vision screening to children in hard to reach communities in Kenya.

 Dr Bastawrous felt it was deeply unfair that across the world, 80 percent of the 39 million people who are blind are suffering from diseases that clinicians already know how to prevent.
 He saw that thousands of children in rural Kenya were unable to access eye tests and therefore needlessly suffering from treatable eye conditions.
 He secured the partnerships and funding to make Peek a reality.

 Fight for Sight co-funded the Nakuru Cohort Eye Disease study into eye disease in Kenya along with the MRC, with results published in 2017.
 It was during this study that the Peek smart phone app prototype was tested.

 Why is the app needed?